-Pupils will be educated on the acceptable and appropriate use of personal devices and will use technology in line with the school's Acceptable Use Agreement for Pupils.
+Pupils will be educated on the acceptable and appropriate use of personal devices and will use technology in line with the school's Safe and Sensible Computing agreement.

 Staff will use all smart technology and personal technology in line with the school's Staff Acceptable Use Policy and Agreement.